symbol/symbol-docs/source/getting-started/first-application.rst

 Before creating your mosaic, you need to register a namespace.

 A :doc:`namespace <../concepts/namespace>` is an on-chain unique domain for your assets.
-The easiest way to appreciate it is the domain and file analogy on the internet.
+The easiest way to understand it is by means of the domain-file analogy on the internet.
 Imagine that a domain address has to be unique in a root (lowest level).

-A mosaic is like a file hosted on a domain and represents an asset.
+A mosaic is like a file hosted on a domain and it represents an asset.
 Like a website and directory, a mosaic can have the same name as other files on other domains.
 However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.

-Register your namespace, choosing a name you like.
+First, register your namespace by choosing a name that you like.
 One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.
 Let's check if this name is available.

 .. code-block:: bash